Aiguillette: United States

 A red aiguillette is worn on the left shoulder by United States Navy Recruit Division commanders, whereas a blue aiguillette is worn by Recruit Division commanders in training.
 Recruit Division commanders wearing these are referred colloquially as "red ropes" and "blue ropes" respectively.
 The U.S. Navy Ceremonial Guard in Washington, D.C. wears a blue aiguillette on summer white uniforms and a white one on winter blue uniforms.
 From 1983 until the issue of the campaign hat, Women Marine Drill Instructors wore a red aiguillette similar to the Navy.

 A blue aiguillette is worn on the left shoulder by military training leaders at technical training bases.
 Student airmen leaders at technical training bases (sometimes called "ropes" in reference to the aiguillette) also wear aiguillettes, with green representing the lowest level of student leadership, yellow representing the intermediate level of student leadership, and red representing the highest level of student leadership.
 Students wearing a white rope are commonly referred to as chapel guides, and are charged with providing social or moral support to their fellow airmen.
 Airmen who wear the black rope are experts in drill, choir, or ceremonies, and pride themselves on appearance and uniform wear.
 Airmen who wear a blue and white rope are members of the drum & bugle corps for their base.
 In the United States Air Force, honor guard members wear a silver aiguillette on the left shoulder.

 Other military cords

-The aiguillette should not be confused with the fourragère, which is worn by soldiers and Marines who are assigned to units that were awarded certain decorations by the French and Belgian governments for valorous conduct in the First and Second World Wars.
+The aiguillette should not be confused with the fourragère, which is used by a number of European militaries as well as by some United States units awarded decorations in the First and Second World Wars.

 Nor should it be confused with the Schützenschnur, a multi-weapon marksmanship decoration awarded by Germany to qualifying soldiers of NATO countries serving in Germany.

-A similar, albeit thicker, device, the Infantry Blue Cord, is worn on the right shoulder by all enlisted soldiers and officers in the United States Army whose primary Military Occupational Specialty is infantry.
+A similar, albeit thicker, device, the Infantry Shoulder Cord, is worn on the right shoulder by all enlisted soldiers and officers in the United States Army whose primary Military Occupational Specialty is infantry.

 Many military units wear dress lanyards.